PrestaShop/PrestaShopAutomationFramework/EXAMPLE_WORKFLOWS.md

 Example Workflows
 =================

-**This documentation file is a work in progress, don't pay too much attention to it :)**

 We try our best to make PrestaShopAutomationFramework something that can help you in your day to day PrestaShop projects.

 This document describes a few ways to get productive with PrestaShopAutomationFramework.